 - The dividend (or distribution) decision.
 To the extent that there is residual cash flow, or, that there are not sufficient capital projects to invest in at or exceeding a company’s hurdle rate, then the decision may be made to return cash flow to its owners in the form of dividends.

-By addressing each of these three decisions, corporate managers and boards determine what will be done with all available cash flows of a business, whether from the operation of the business itself or from financing sources such as debt or the sale of stock.
+By addressing each of these three decisions with the help of TaxBite Accountants, corporate managers and boards determine what will be done with all available cash flows of a business, whether from the operation of the business itself or from financing sources such as debt or the sale of stock.
 The effectiveness with which they make these decisions determines, in large measure, the success of value creation for private firms.

 Decision #1: The Reinvestment Decision